FEC is a chemotherapy treatment used to treat breast cancer.

 Cyclophosphamide may irritate your bladder and cause discomfort when you pass urine (pee).
 Drink plenty of fluids, at least 2 litres (3 ½ pints) during the first 24 hours after chemotherapy.
 It is also important to empty your bladder regularly and to try to pass urine as soon as you feel you need to.
 Contact the hospital straight away if you find it difficult to pass urine.
 Or contact the hospital if you feel any discomfort or stinging when you pass urine.
 If you notice any blood in your urine tell your doctor straight away.

-Epirubicin may make your urine a pink-red colour for up to 48 hours after you have had your treatment.
+Epirubicin may make your urine a pink-red colour for up to 48 hours after treatment.

-FEC may affect your skin.
+This treatment may affect your skin.
 Your doctor or nurse can tell you what to expect.
 If your skin feels dry, try using an unperfumed moisturising cream every day.
-FEC can cause a rash, which may be itchy.
+Treatment can cause a rash, which may be itchy.

-During and for some months after treatment, you will be more sensitive to the sun and your skin may burn more easily.
+During treatment and for some months after it finishes, you will be more sensitive to the sun.
+Your skin may burn more easily.
 Cover up with clothing and a hat.
 Use a sun cream with a sun protection factor (SPF) of at least 30 and at least four or five UVA stars.
-Your skin may darken but will return to its normal colour after you finish treatment.
+Your skin may darken.
+But skin will return to its normal colour after you finish treatment.
 If you have had radiotherapy, the area that was treated may become red or sore.

 Always tell your doctor or nurse about any skin changes.
 They can give you advice and may give you creams or medicines to help.
 Any changes to your skin are usually temporary and improve when treatment finishes.

 Sore and red palms of hands and soles of feet

 You may get sore and red palms of hands and soles of feet.
 The skin may also begin to peel.
 This is called palmar-plantar or hand-foot syndrome.
 It usually gets better after treatment ends.